rida-batool/Notes/lighthouse/javaScript/timerFunctions.md

 ## setTimeout

-setTimout is a function built into JavaScript that runs code after a specified time limit (in milliseconds).
+setTimeout is a function built into JavaScript that runs code after a specified time limit (in milliseconds).

 ![](image/setTimeout.PNG)